 Various groups believe that the name Jesus should not be used, but instead other pronunciations and spellings.
-The following article, which appeared on pages 6-9 in the July-August 2005 edition of The Living Church News by the late evangelist John Ogwyn, addresses this, as well as if the New Testament was written in Hebrew or Greek.
+The following article was by the late evangelist John Ogwyn, addresses this, as well as if the New Testament was written in Hebrew or Greek.

 What Is the Savior’s Name?